benjamin-patch/benjaminpatch.com/content/posts/ai-fundamentals/journey-of-artificial-intelligence.md

 Category: AI Fundamentals
 Tags: symbolic reasoning, machine learning, neural networks, deep learning, generative ai
 Slug: journey-of-artificial-intelligence
-Description: AI has become a cornerstone of modern technology, impacting virtually every industry in the modern economy.
+Description: AI has become a cornerstone of modern technology, impacting virtually every industry in today's economy.
 But how did we get here?
-Summary: AI has become a cornerstone of modern technology, impacting virtually every industry in the modern economy.
+Summary: AI has become a cornerstone of modern technology, impacting virtually every industry in today's economy.
 But how did we get here?
 Let’s explore its fascinating history, from the coining of the term to the rise of machine learning, artificial neural networks, and generative AI.

-Artificial intelligence (AI) has become a cornerstone of modern technology, impacting virtually every industry in the modern economy.
+Artificial intelligence (AI) has become a cornerstone of modern technology, impacting virtually every industry in today's economy.
 But how did we get here?

 The journey of AI spans decades of experimentation, breakthroughs, and debates.
 Let’s explore its fascinating history, from the coining of the term to the rise of machine learning, artificial neural networks, and generative AI.

 ## Defining Intelligence

 At its core, AI refers to systems that exhibit behavior that we would typically associate with human intelligence.
 However, defining human intelligence itself is a complex task.
 Intelligence manifests itself in a wide variety of forms such as artistic expression, mathematical prowess, and problem-solving skills just to name a few.
-Plus, there's no universal standard for measurement – making it challenging to definitively label a computer as "intelligent."
+Plus, there's no universal standard for measurement – making it difficult to definitively label a computer as "intelligent."

 While computers excel at specific tasks like playing chess or recognizing patterns, they lack the general understanding and awareness that humans possess.
 They might be able to follow rules and algorithms flawlessly, but it’s important to understand that even the most advanced AI systems at this time, do not grasp the purpose behind their actions.